What is a persistent sandbox for AI agents?

 The runtime preserves useful state and keeps agents portable

 A persistent sandbox helps when agents need durable files, packages, and artifacts.
-The broader product is the runtime and control plane that make that state usable, restorable, and portable.
+The broader product is the runtime and control plane that make that state usable, scoped per agent, and portable across harnesses.

 Persist the runtime state that matters.
 Keep the agent portable.